lorentzo/IntroductionToComputerGraphics/projects/renderer_rasterization/readme.md

 # Three.js: 3D scene, rendering, animation and interaction

+## NOTE: Project description is under work, it will get updated!

 ## Introduction

 Three.js (https://threejs.org/) is lightweight, cross-browser, general purpose 3D library using WebGL for rendering.

 WebGL je Graphics library just like OpenGL but aimed for graphics in web browsers.

-WebGL and OpenGL are rasterization-based rendering engines.
+WebGL and OpenGL are rasterization-based rendering approaches.

 ## Prerequistes